Skip to content

 Modern QMS platforms now incorporate SPC tools, enabling seamless integration with TQM frameworks.
 These systems centralize data, streamline reporting, and enhance collaboration.

-Also Read: How TQM Improves Regulatory Compliance in Pharmaceutical Manufacturing
+Also Read: TQM for Managing GMP in High-Risk Pharmaceutical Production

 Example: A pharmaceutical manufacturer adopts a QMS with built-in SPC analytics, reducing audit preparation times by 40%.